It may seem like the remixing of Beatles music started recently, but it actually began over 20 years ago.

 The next major project was also a collection of songs, The Beatles 1.
 The original release of the album was in 2000, and it’s one of the best selling albums ever.
 In 2015, Producer Giles Martin and Engineer Sam Okell released their remixed version.
 Luckily for Apple, the reviews for these new mixes were widely positive.
 That was encouragement to green-light more projects.

 Then came the riskiest project of all…the remixing of Sgt.
 Pepper’s Lonely Hearts Club Band in 2017.
-The beloved album was painstakingly remixed by Giles Martin.
+The beloved album was painstakingly remixed by Giles Martin (with Sam Okell who works on all the remixes).
 It was almost unanimously praised.
 There’s an article dedicated to it on this site.

 And now we have the new remix of The White Album.
 There’s a full review of it on this site, but the short review is that it sounds amazing.
 It seems the simpler arrangements on The White Album (in comparison to Sgt.
 Pepper) allowed Giles Martin to do an even more impressive remix.